DevExpress/testcafe-examples/examples/element-properties/README.md

 **Test Code**: [check-element-markup.js](check-element-markup.js)

+TestCafe selectors expose [API](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/dom-node-state.html) that allows you to access common DOM element properties.
+To obtain any other property value in test code, you will need to add a custom property to the selector.

-This example shows how to verify the [Element.outerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/outerHTML) property.
+This example shows how to access and verify the [Element.outerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/outerHTML) property value that contains HTML markup for the element and its descendants.

-The [selector.addCustomDOMProperties](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/extending-selectors.html#custom-properties) method is used to add the `outerHTML` property to the `label[for]` element selector.
-Then, this property value is verified with an assertion.
+In test code, the [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/creating-selectors.html) function creates a standard selector for the `label[for]` element.
+The [selector.addCustomDOMProperties](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/extending-selectors.html#custom-properties) method then adds the `outerHTML` property to this selector.
+The markup obtained from this property is verified with the [eql](https://devexpress.github.io/testcafe/documentation/test-api/assertions/assertion-api.html#deep-equal) assertion.